-Your mortgage rate determines how much you have to pay in interest.
-It’s written as a percentage of your home loan.
-Because of this, cutting your mortgage rate by just a fraction of a percentage point can save you thousands of dollars in total interest.
+Your mortgage rate determines how much you pay in interest on your home loan.
+Cutting your mortgage rate by just a fraction of a percentage point can save you thousands of dollars in total interest.

-Here are some ways that current housing interest rates can impact what you owe.
+Here are some ways that current housing interest rates can affect what you owe.

-Your total monthly mortgage payment is the sum of several costs, including:
+Your monthly mortgage payment is the sum of several costs, including:

-A higher mortgage rate typically leads to costlier monthly payments, since you’re paying a greater percentage of the principal balance in interest over time.
-Conversely, securing a lower interest rate can help lower your monthly payments.
+A higher mortgage rate typically leads to costlier monthly payments.
+Conversely, securing a lower rate can help lower your monthly payments.